Z-Wave-Me/ExpertUI/README.md

 - Switches are duplicated.
 - Door lock open status is not shown.
 - Not available selection for two dongles.
-- To wakeup is shown, but device is mains powered.
+- The wakeup is shown, but device is mains powered.
 - Expert commands with multiple parameters are wrong.
 - Water Meters are not shown in the list of Meters question.
 - Can't configure second parameter.